 #CPTSD is not necessarily curable — as it is a healthy biological response to incredibly toxic narcissistic abuse.
 It is, however, manageable — and tends to naturally abate for the most part over time when and if a victim is able to escape the social, emotional, physical, and psychological influence of his barbaric and torturous aggressors.

-The condition should be seen as a red flag and warning sign, not a final outcome.
+The condition should be seen as a red flag and a warning sign, not a final outcome.
 Truly, if you meet someone who has C-PTSD, the first concern you have should NEVER be for the victim’s trustworthiness, perceptions, anger management level, or sanity.

-People who develop the mental health disorder tend to be extreme HSPs or People Pleasers.
+People who develop this mental health disorder tend to be extreme HSPs or People Pleasers.
 If they are HSP, they have highly sensitive personalities.
 Easy to traumatize with loud noises or aggressive body posturing gestures, many sadists delight in making such a person flinch so the abuser can them feel powerful and subsequently will use the wincing reaction to make a target feel even lower than they already do for being with a person who would find their pain, discomfort, and agony amusing to them.

 As HSP, sensitivity — something that should truly be regarded as a gift — is ridiculed so regularly in so many cultures and families that children born emotionally gifted oftentimes grow up never knowing that their emotional nature is something right (rather than wrong) with them.
 They become the lost children, growing up to become the Walking Wounded.
 Many will say they attract “losers” and self-deprecate because of it.
 The tragedy is many times the person attracting losers actually is nothing more than a People Pleaser with otherwise healthy self-esteem who is vexed at their own inability to please a narcissistic peer group or abusive person.